Regularity and pointwise convergence for dispersive equations on Riemannian symmetric spaces of compact type

 \section{Open problems}

 It would be interesting to pursue a complete solution to the Carleson's problem on Riemannian symmetric spaces of compact type.
-It seems to be a difficult task however, given that it has not been achieved yet, even in the case of the circle $\T$.
-In this light, we pose the following problems: \begin{enumerate} \item Can Theorem \ref{result1}, that is, the sufficiency of the bound $\alpha >1/2$ be extended to rank $\ge 3$, improving Cowling's abstract result \cite{Cowling} in the process? \item As clarified in Remark \ref{remark_failure_result2}, due to the concentration of the antipodal manifold, our approach in the proof of Theorem \ref{result2} fails for the collection: $P^d(\C)\:(d=6,8,\dots)$ and $P^d(\Hb)\:(d=12, 16, \dots)$.
-Nevertheless, can the sufficiency of the bound $\alpha>1/3$ be extended to all such spaces? \item Can Theorem \ref{result3}, that is, the failure of $\alpha <1/4$ be extended to $P^d(\R),\:d \ge 2$? \item Finally, can the results appearing in this article be improved? \end{enumerate}
+It seems to be a difficult task, however, given that it has not been achieved yet, even in the case of the circle $\T$.
+In this light, we pose the following problems: \begin{enumerate} \item What are possible analogues of Theorem \ref{result1}, for rank $\ge 3$? \item Can Theorem \ref{result3}, that is, the failure of $\alpha <1/4$ be extended to $P^d(\R)$, for $d$ even? \item Finally, can the results appearing in this article be improved? \end{enumerate}